Name: Harajuku + Omotesando

 Location: 35°40’11.89″ N 139°42’32.43″ E

-Page takes some time to load due to photos.
+Page takes time to load due to photos.

 Just to the north is Yoyogi and just to the south is Shibuya.
 Harajuku Station is on the JR Yamanote Line on the west side of Tokyo.
 A brand new larger JR station was completed in late 2019 to replace the historic aging older wooden station, which is now much too small for the tourist load.
 The new station is just south of the old one in the same block.

-To get here, take the any JR line that changes with the JR Yamanote Line, and get off at Harajuku Station.
-As a footnote, there is actually an other entrance/exit all the way on the west side of Omotosando.
-You can walk underground to the exit, or walk all the way down Omotosando Blvd. and re-enter at the station entrance on the north side of the street.
+To get here, take any JR line that changes with the JR Yamanote Line, and get off at Harajuku Station.
+As a footnote, there is 1 other Metro station – Omoto-sando Station, all the way on the east side of Omotesando.
+You can traverse Omotesando Blvd. in a flash by shuttling between these 2 stations if you take the Chiyoda Line.

 Newly completed Harajuku Station on the JR Line.
-The old station is just to the right, out of frame.
+The old station is just to the right, out of frame and is scheduled to be torn down soon.

-After you exit the station, you can either turn left, and be at the entrance to Takeshita Street, or you can head right (south) and end up at a large intersection.
-If you head east from the intersection, you’ll be heading down Omotosando Blvd – which is the main shopping and restaurant street in the area.
+After you exit Harajuku Station, you can either turn left, and be at the entrance to Takeshita Street, or you can head right (south) and end up at a large intersection.
+If you head east from the intersection, you’ll be heading down Omotesando Blvd – which is the main shopping and restaurant street in the area.

 There are also a few hidden gems if you’re willing to venture down a few side streets for an off-the-beaten-path adventure.
 We’ll cover a few of those later.